mpatric/badass/readme.md

 Go to http://localhost:3000/ with your web browser for the blog

-# Customising the app:
+# Customising the app

 ## Configuration

 Edit the configuration file config/badass.yml.
 The keys are fairly self-explanatory.
-If you want to use akismet for spam protection you will need to register at [http://akismet.com/](http://akismet.com/) and get an API key.
+If you want to use Akismet for spam protection you will need to register at [akismet.com](http://akismet.com/) and get an API key.
 If you want to track analytics with google analytics you will need your analytics account id (the number starting 'UA-').

 Edit the Amazon s3 configuration in config/s3.yml to include your access key id and secret access key.
 You will need to sign up for Amazon web services to use this.
 You won't be able to upload assets to your blog without setting up s3 support.